whizzml/examples/automl/readme.md

-# AutoML: Bigml Automated Machine Learning
+# AutoML: BigML Automated Machine Learning

 In this repository, you can find a [`WhizzML Script`](./automl-script) and a [`WhizzML Library`](./automl-library) to perform **Automated